-All motor vehicles to be operated or parked on campus must be registered with the Office of Public Safety by completing the proper registration form.
-All applicants for a campus parking and operating permit must present a valid College ID card, driver's license, state registration certificate, and proof of minimum liability insurance required by the state in which the vehicle is registered.
-(The College requires each student to have liability insurance in amounts set by the College.
-Registering of a motor vehicle by a person not eligible to do so or authorizing another person to register a vehicle in order to evade or circumvent any of the restrictions, limitations, or provisions of these motor vehicle and traffic regulations is prohibited.
+All motor vehicles to be operated or parked on campus must be registered with the Office of Transportation by completing the proper registration form.
+All applicants for a campus parking and operating permit must present a valid College ID card, driver's license, state registration certificate, and proof of minimum liability insurance required by the state in which the vehicle is registered (The College requires each student to have liability insurance in amounts set by the College).
+Registering of a motor vehicle by a person not eligible to do so or authorizing another person to register a vehicle to evade or circumvent any of the restrictions, limitations, or provisions of these motor vehicle and traffic regulations is prohibited.

 All juniors and seniors are eligible to park on campus if they are a campus resident, but only after applying for and receiving a parking sticker.
+The Transportation office holds an annual parking lottery to determine overnight resident parking.
 Parking stickers are valid for the academic school year.
-A valid parking sticker allows a student to park on campus, but does not guarantee a parking space.
+A valid parking sticker allows a student to park on campus but does not guarantee a parking space.

-Eligible students are able to register online on/or about May 1st of every year, for parking stickers for the next academic year.
+Eligible students can register online on/or about May 1st of every year, for parking stickers for the next academic year.
 All mandatory fields must be completed so that the application process can successfully proceed.
 Applicants should print and retain the voucher (final page in application process) for their records.
-The fee is \$0-200.00.
-Parking permits will be mailed to their Friar Box.
+The fee is \$100 for a single semester and \$200 for the full academic year.
+Parking permits will be picked up at the Transportation Office during normal business hours.

 Permits must be placed on the lower left part of the driver's side windshield.
 The permit is not to be removed or transferred.
-A replacement sticker may be obtained for a newly purchased vehicle or a replacement windshield at the Office of Public Safety.
+A replacement sticker may be obtained for a newly purchased vehicle or a replacement windshield at the Transportation Office.